akazad13/akazad13.github.io/_posts/2025-02-14-SOLID-Principles-with-Examples.md

 ## S → Single Responsibility

-**A class should have a single responsibility.** If a Class has many responsibilities, it increases the possibility of bugs because making changes to one of its responsibilities, could affect the other ones without you knowing.
+**A class should have a single responsibility.** If a Class has many responsibilities, it increases the possibility of bugs because changing one of its responsibilities could affect the other without you knowing.

-This principle aims to separate behaviors so that if bugs arise as a result of your change, it won’t affect other unrelated behaviors.
+This principle aims to separate behaviors so that if bugs arise due to your change, it won’t affect unrelated behaviors.

 ```mermaid
 ---